shreeyasharma1804/notes/networking/layer2.md

 - A switch caches the port -> MAC address of device connected to it whenever an ARP request/ response is sent
 - Broadcast MAC address is same irrespective of the VLAN IDs.

-#### Types of switch interfaces:

-- Access mode:
-          - A switch interface is of type access by default.
-          - This is the normal forwarding mode

-- Trunk mode:

 #### Routing

 - If PC1 at Gi0/1 wants to connect to PC2 at Gi0/2, an ARP request is sent by PC1 which asks: "What is the MAC address of IP <PC2-IP>.
 Tell <PC1-IP>".
 Basically, ARP request and response packets are L3 packets